becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 HCL provides the relevant documentation on page [Persistent volumes](https://help.hcltechsw.com/connections/v65/admin/install/cp_prereqs_persist_vols.html).

-The usage of my efs-aws storage class didn't work when using the helm option.
+The usage of my efs-aws storage class didn´t work when using the helm option.
 Therefore the persistent volumes need to be created first.

 HCL already created some helper files to create the persistent volumes.
 As we use AWS EFS and EBS and not native NFS we need a modified version.
 Please check the HCL documentation for more details on the available parameters.